TheodorEmanuelsson/CIFAR10-competition_model/README.md

 # CIFAR10-competition_model
 By: TheodorEmanuelsson and chayansraj

 Model for the inclass competition in Neural Networks and Learning Systems course at Linköping Univerity, spring 2022.
-The competition allows for only training for 50 epochs.
+The competition restricts training iterations to 50 epochs.
 The model is build using tensorflow, keras and utilized a RTX 2080 8GB GPU via CUDA.

 ## The model